erik-sc/simple-travel/README.md

-## Travel Guide LLM-Powered App
+## Simple Travel
-Welcome to the Travel Guide LLM-Powered App!
+Welcome to Simple Travel!
 This app leverages the power of Large Language Models (LLMs) to provide personalized travel recommendations, itineraries, and local tips for travelers worldwide.
 Whether you're planning a weekend getaway or a month-long adventure, this app is your go-to companion for seamless travel planning.

 ### Features
 - Itinerary Planning: Generate detailed day-by-day itineraries for your trips, including activities, timings, and transportation tips.